The money you need

 research your market

-It pays to understand the world your business would like to reach — and doesn’t have to cost a lot to do so.
+It helps to understand the world your business would like to reach — and there are cost-effective ways to do so.

 Timing